Jobsite Sanitation

 Rough-Site Logistics with Crane-Liftable Units

-High-rise builds in Tacoma need crane-liftable restrooms with a reinforced steel cage and rigging eyes—units designed to cycle between floors via tower crane without breaking the seal on the waste tank.
-A skid-mounted base with casters rolls off the hoist deck; anchor on gravel or bolt to concrete, then relocate as phases progress.
-Holding tank drainage uses a suction hose to the vacuum truck, compliant with the OSHA 1910.141 sanitation rule for construction worker restrooms.
-For monthly deployments across Pierce, see monthly construction portable toilet rental pricing.
+High-rise builds in Tacoma need jobsite units that cycle between floors without breaking the seal—our crane-liftable restrooms feature a reinforced steel cage with rigging eyes for tower crane hoisting.
+The skid-mounted base rolls off the hoist deck onto casters; anchor to gravel or bolt to concrete.
+Each unit’s waste tank drains via suction hose into a holding tank, meeting the OSHA 1910.141 sanitation rule for construction worker restrooms.
+Monthly contracts across Pierce streamline monthly construction portable toilet rental pricing for phased builds.

 Construction Site Questions